Hafeez232/SecurityResearch/Darksword.md

 Location: [`rce_module.js:29`](./rce_module.js#L29)

-The `rce_offsets` object is the repository's central compatibility database.
+The `rce_offsets` object is the malware's central compatibility database.
 Each entry is keyed by a device/build string and contains three broad classes of offsets:

 ### A. Absolute symbol addresses